 Tina got her PhD in psychology from Stockholm University in 2015, focusing on how sleep-deprived people are perceived by others.
 She is interested in the social effects of sleep loss and her current research explores social abilities and dyadic interactions following insufficient sleep.
 Her postdoc is in collaboration with Tessa West at NYU and John Axelsson at Karolinska Institutet in Stockholm, Sweden.

-Gaelin is a Junior in the Gallatin School of Individualized Study with a concentration in Criminology and Data Analytics and a minor in Computer Science.
+Gaelin graduated from the Gallatin School of Individualized Study with a concentration in Criminology and Data Analytics and a minor in Computer Science in 2018.
 She joined the West Lab in January 2015 as a Research Assistant, and transitioned into the position of Lab Manager in Fall 2016.
-In her Senior year, she hopes to complete her Honors Thesis in Psychology on how gender affects individuals' attitudes towards deviance.
+Last year she completed her Honors Thesis in Psychology on how gender affects individuals' attitudes towards deviance.
+She is now working as a technology analyst at the Manhattan District Attorneys office.

 Kim was the lab manager of the West Lab from 2016-2017 after she graduated from Colby College in 2016 with a B.A. in Psychology and Spanish.
 She is now working as the Lab Manager for Jessica Good at Davidson College and is hoping to attend a graduate program in social psychology in the near future.